king-phyte/english-dictionary/README.md

 If you do not have it installed, find out from the [installation section](#installation) above.

 - Click the plus button near the search bar to add a word. __(Note: currently, the fields are limited).__
-- If the word you searched for is not in the dictionary, click the search button or press enter for "fetch from internet" dialog. __(Note: the parser might fail sometimes)__
+- If the word you searched for is not in the dictionary, click the search button or press enter for "fetch from internet" dialog. __(Note: the parser might sometimes fail)__
-- To edit a word, click the edit button. __(Note: currently, the fields are limited and you might lose a few fields)__
+- To edit a word, click the edit button. __(Note: currently, the fields are limited, and you might lose a few fields)__
 - To delete a word, use the delete button

 ### Running the app
 - In your terminal, move into the root directory (english-dictionary) and type ``python main.py`` or ``python3 main.py``.

-- **Enjoyy! 😁**
+- **Enjoy! 😁**

 ## Key Features